OGC support in ArcGIS Server

 - Web Processing Service (WPS) for serving geospatial processing

 You publish these services by enabling capabilities on certain types of ArcGIS Server services.
 When you create the service, you must explicitly enable the OGC capabilities; they are not enabled by default.

-The following table shows which service types can expose OGC capabilities:
+The table below shows which service types can expose OGC capabilities:

 Consuming OGC services

 Metadata and portals